Freddie Mercury on Wet Weather Camping; Yoda on Cowardice & FEAR; – & J-La on the Perils of a Poker Face

-We returned for a coffee and a sleep, watching the mountains move in and out of view through the mists.
-We can see mountain peaks through our skylights!
+We returned to the caravan for a coffee and a sleep, watching the mountains move in and out of view through the mists through our skylights!

 Travel is all about new experiences and today, I nearly got a black eye from the shower.